Glossary: 2SLGBTQ+ Related Terms

 • Reaching Home

-Asexual – A term used to describe a person who does not experience sexual attraction to others, regardless of gender identity.
+Asexual – A term used to describe a person who does not experience sexual attraction towards individuals of any gender.
+Asexuality is a sexual orientation.

 Biphobia – Feelings of rage, hate, and disapproval towards bisexuality and bisexual people.
 Biphobia can be manifested in numerous ways, such as verbally, emotionally, and through physical attacks.

-Bisexual – A term for someone who is sexually and romantically attracted to people of more than one gender or sex.
+Bisexual – A term used to describe someone who is sexually and romantically attracted to people of more than one gender or sex.

-Cisgender –A person whose gender identity matches with the sex they were assigned at birth (e.g. someone assigned female at birth who goes through life identifying as a woman).
+Cisgender – A person whose gender identity matches with the sex they were assigned at birth (e.g., someone assigned female at birth who identifies as a woman).

 Cisnormative – The assumption that all, or almost all, individuals are cisgender, unless otherwise specified.

-FTM – A person who was assigned female at birth, but identifies as male.
+FTM – A person who was assigned female at birth but identifies as a man.
 Also known as trans man or transgender man.
 FTM is the acronym for Female-to-Male.

 Gender expression – How a person publicly presents their gender.
 This can include behaviour and outward appearance such as dress, hair, make-up, body language and voice.
 A person’s chosen name and pronoun are also common ways of expressing gender.

 Gender fluid – Refers to a gender identity that varies and fluctuates over time.
-A person who identifies as gender fluid may have an identity that alternates between female, male, and any other gender identity.
+A person who identifies as gender fluid may have an identity that alternates between woman, man, and any other gender identity.

-Gender identity – Gender identity is a person’s subjective experience of their own gender.
-It is a deep internal feeling of whether they identify as female, male, genderqueer, or anywhere along the gender spectrum.
+Gender identity Gender identity is a person’s subjective experience of their own gender.
+It is a deep internal feeling of whether they identify as woman, man, non-binary, genderqueer, or anywhere along the gender spectrum.
 A person’s gender identity may be the same as or differ from the sex assigned to them at birth.

-Gender non-binary – A term used to describe individuals who do not subscribe or conform to the gender binary.
-Gender non-binary is also used an umbrella term for those who do not identify exclusively as female or male.
+Gender non-binary – A term used to describe individuals who do not subscribe, conform to, or identify with the gender binary.
+Gender non-binary is also used an umbrella term for those who do not identify exclusively as woman or man.

 Gender-normative – Refers to people conforming to what is considered culturally appropriate feminine and masculine behaviour.

-Genderqueer – A self-identity category/term used to describe individuals who do not subscribe or conform to the gender binary, but identify as neither, both, or a combination of male and female.
+Genderqueer – A self-identity category/term used to describe individuals who do not subscribe or conform to the gender binary, but identify as neither, both, or a combination of woman and man.

-Heteronormativity – The belief that heterosexuality is the default or ‘normal’ sexual orientation.
-It assumes the gender binary (i.e., that there are only two distinct, opposite genders) and that sexual and romantic relations are between “females” and “males”.
+Heteronormativity – The belief that heterosexuality is the default or “normal” sexual orientation.
+It assumes the gender binary (F/M) and that sexual and romantic relations are between women and men.

-Heterosexual – A term used to describe someone who is sexually and romantically attracted to people of the opposite sex or gender.
+Heterosexual – A term used to describe someone who is sexually and romantically attracted to people of a different gender or sex than themselves.
 Also known as ‘straight’.

 Homophobia – Feelings of rage, hate, and disapproval of homosexuality.
 Homophobia can be manifested in numerous ways, such as verbally, emotionally, and through physical attacks.

-MTF – A person who was assigned male at birth, but identifies as female.
+MTF – A person who was assigned male at birth but identifies as a woman.
 Also known as trans woman or transgender woman.
 MTF is the acronym for Male-to-Female.

-Pansexual – When a person is sexually, romantically, and emotionally attracted to people of all gender identities and sexes.
+Pansexual A person who is sexually, romantically, and emotionally attracted to people of all gender identities and sexes.

-Queer – A term that has been reclaimed by LGBTQ2S people as a self-identity for those who do not identify with binary terms that describe sexual, gender, and political identities.
+Queer A term that has been reclaimed by 2SLGBTQ+ people as a self-identity for those who do not identify with binary terms that describe sexual, gender, and political identities.

-Sexual identity – How a person identifies to whom they are sexually and romantically attracted to (e.g. lesbian, gay, bisexual, heterosexual, etc.)
+Sexual orientation – How a person identifies to whom they are sexually and romantically attracted to (e.g., lesbian, gay, bisexual, heterosexual, etc.)

 Transition – When a transgender individual begins to live life in the gender with which they identify, rather than the sex they were assigned at birth.
-For some this includes changing one’s first name and/or other legal documents (e.g. health card, driver’s license, etc.), dressing differently, taking hormones and/or undergoing surgery.
+For some, this involves social transition, such as changing one’s first name and/or other legal documents (government issued identification), dressing differently, and for others, it involves medical transition, such as taking hormones and/or undergoing transition-related surgery(ies).
 Each person’s transition is different and deeply personal.

-Transphobia – Feelings of rage, hate, and disapproval towards transgender people or people who are gender-nonconforming.
+Transphobia – Feelings of rage, hate, and disapproval towards transgender people.
 Transphobia can be manifested in numerous ways, such as verbally, emotionally, and through physical attacks.

 Two-Spirit – This term is culturally specific to people of Indigenous ancestry and refers to Indigenous people who identify as having both a masculine and a feminine spirit.
 This term is not exclusive to gender identity, and can also refer to sexual orientation, and spiritual identity.
 “Two-spirit” is a modern term and was conceived of through discussions at an Indigenous LGBTQ gathering in 1990 and brought forward by Myra Laramee.
 The term is a translation of the Anishinaabemowin term niizh manidoowag, two spirits.
 The use of this term by people who are not Indigenous is considered cultural appropriation.